bproai/pieverse-desktop/Business Plan/business-plan.md

 ### Intergenerational Wisdom Transfer

-Perhaps most profoundly, PiEVerse addresses the fundamental human desire to pass knowledge, experiences, and personal wisdom to future generations.
-Unlike traditional inheritance that transfers only material wealth, PiEVerse enables the transfer of something far more valuable—the accumulated wisdom, stories, and perspectives of a lifetime.
+Perhaps most profoundly, PieVerse addresses the fundamental human desire to pass knowledge, experiences, and personal wisdom to future generations.
+Unlike traditional inheritance that transfers only material wealth, PieVerse enables the transfer of something far more valuable—the accumulated wisdom, stories, and perspectives of a lifetime.

 1. **Personal Legacy Creation**: Capturing the essence of an individual's life experiences, values, and wisdom
    - Recording and organizing personal stories with emotional context